philvarner/conduct/README.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact organizers immediately.
 If a participant engages in harassing behavior, the organizers must take approriate action, including warning the offender or expulsion from the group.

 Organizers must be willing to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
 We expect participants to follow these rules at all event venues and social events.
 We value your attendance.

 ---

+## Why Diversity and Inclusion is Important

+TBD

+---